 In 1980, when Victor Hartsfield joined the Adult Choir of the New Hope Baptist Church, Frankie Smith and George Malone were still choir members.
 They (and Warren Ryans) had also kept the Monotones together.
 The other members were lead baritone Carl Foushee, and baritone/second tenor Tommy Reed.
 Victor approached Frankie and George and asked if he could be their manager and booking agent.
 Thus began an association that has lasted for the past 25 years.

 When Warren Ryans passed away, Victor Hartsfield (who also happened to be a first tenor) stepped in to replace him.
 Victor was originally from East Orange, New Jersey, where he'd been in a group called the Exceptions (that didn't have any releases).
 Another member of the Exceptions was Bernard Brown (who could handle any part from second tenor to bass) and Victor brought him into the Monotones to make it a sextet again.
 Tommy Reed also passed away, to be replaced by second tenor and baritone Bernard Ransom.
 Both Carl Foushee and Bernard Ransom had been members of the Terracetones from the Baxter Terrace projects.
 Therefore, by 1994, the Monotones consisted of Frankie Smith, George Malone, Carl Foushee, Bernard Ransom, Bernard Brown, and Victor Hartsfield.

-In 2005, the Monotones still make occasional appearances with basically the same lineup.
-The only difference is that Frankie Smith has passed away and bass/baritone Joseph Eaton has replaced him.
+In 2005, the Monotones were still making occasional appearances with basically the same lineup, although Frankie Smith had passed away and bass/baritone Joseph Eaton had replaced him.

 Discography courtesy of Ferdie Gonzalez.
 Ads are from Galen Gart's First Pressings series.